MDMA Addiction

 The longer a person misuses ecstasy, the worse their addiction will become.
 With prolonged, heavy use, addiction becomes more complicated to treat, which is why it is imperative to seek professional help at the earliest stages of addiction.

-Signs and Symptoms of Ecstasy Addiction
+The Signs & Symptoms of MDMA Addiction

 While single or occasional use of ecstasy will not inevitably lead to addiction, it is important to be aware of the signs of dependence before they develop and become a full-blown substance use disorder (SUD).